-New approaches may prevent certain side effects in BRAF mutation-positive melanomaNovember 13th, 2011 in Cancer /
+New approaches may prevent certain side effects in BRAF mutation-positive melanomaNovember 13, 2011 in Medicine & Health / Cancer

 Findings from preclinical studies in a skin cancer model showed that next-generation BRAF inhibitors used alone, or first-generation BRAF inhibitors used in combination with an epidermal growth factor receptor inhibitor, may have the potential to prevent drug-induced skin lesions in BRAF mutation-positive patients treated for melanoma.

 The studies, presented at the AACR-NCI-EORTC International Conference: Molecular Targets and Cancer Therapeutics, held Nov.
 12-16, 2011, further elucidated the potential mechanism of action underlying this skin lesion side effect, which could further the development of next-generation drugs with improved safety and efficacy profiles for the treatment of BRAF mutation-positive melanoma, according to the researchers.

 "Our data suggest that adding an epidermal growth factor receptor (EGFR) inhibitor may prevent skin lesions that sometimes appear during treatment with a first-generation BRAF inhibitor," said Gideon Bollag, Ph.D., senior vice president of research at Plexxikon in Berkley, Calif.
 "Perhaps more importantly, our data also suggest that our next-generation BRAF inhibitors (which we call 'paradox breakers') represent a novel, single-agent treatment that may avoid this side effect and may also extend treatment durability."